elunico/guppy/README.md

 - `--followers FOLLOW` Get information about the user's followers. use `--followers all` to see all the usere's followers (or several if there are many) or `-i pPAGE_SPEC` for a particular page or pages.
 To see a particular follower, use regular `user` mode

 more options may be added in the future

+For `cache` mode
+- `start` indicates you wish to use caching
+- `stop` indicates you do not want any cache access.
+All invocations of the program will make requests ot GitHub
+- `clear` removes all data from the cache.
+New invocations will make requests to GitHub
+- `size:nD` changes the maximum size of the cache. `n` is a number and `D` is a denomination. `D` can be `k` for kilobytes, `m` for megabytes, or `g` for gigabytes.
+You can also leave it off to indicate bytes.
+So, for instance, `30m` would be 30 megabytes `100k` is 100 kilobytes etc.
+- `time:nD` changes the maximum amount of time to keep data in the cache. `n` is a number and `D` is a denomination. `D` can be `m` for minutes, `h` for hours, `d` for days.
+You can leave it off for seconds.
+For instnace, `30m` indicates cache data will be deleted after 30 minutes. `1d` indicates cache data will be deleted after 1 day (24 hours), etc.

 ## `PAGE_SPEC`